olincollege/pie-2021-03/Lightsaber/Sprints/index.md

 **ADD PHOTO OF CASING PRINTS/CAD DESIGN - DETACHABLE**

-Additionally, we used Emery **?** to diffuse the blade and printed a resin cap for the tubing.
+Additionally, we used an emery cloth to diffuse the blade and printed a resin cap for the tubing.

 <p align="center">
   <img src="./sprint3diffusedblade.jpg" alt="Sprint 3 Diffused Blade and Resin Cap">
 </p>

-For the extendable blade, we fixed the LED spool, so that the LEDs wrap around the spool without loosening when retracting, and we printed casing for the hilt.
+For the extendable blade, we fixed the LED spool, so that the LEDs wrap around the spool without loosening when retracting, and we printed the casing for the hilt.
 Additionally, we successfully thermoformed the film, creating the proof of concept for the clear blade, but we did not have the time or material to implement it.

 **ADD PHOTO OF CASING PRINTS/CAD DESIGN - EXTENDABLE**

 #### Electrical
-For electrical, there were problems LED wires twisting too much in the extendable blade when the LED spool rotated to unwind.
+For electrical, there were problems LED wires twisting too much in the extendable blade when the LED spool rotated to extend.
 This was solved by adding longer wires connecting to the LEDs, giving the wires more room to twist without breaking.

 #### Software
 We finished the software for the blade last sprint, so we focused on documentation for this sprint.